Miami International Autodrome is a temporary 5.4km, 19 turn circuit set out around the famous Hard Rock Stadium, home of the Miami Dolphins.

 Despite some local opposition, F1 has fought hard for a race in Miami, with the destination city being high on the list of Liberty Media’s priorities since their takeover of the sport in 2017.
 75 circuit designs were considered, with some failed attempts to bring the race into the heart of Downtown Miami.
-Instead, the race will take place in the Miami Gardens area of the city, around 25km north of the downtown district.
+Instead, the race has found a home in the Miami Gardens area of the city, around 25km north of the downtown district.

-It makes 2022 the first season since 1984 that Formula 1 has held two races in the United States in a single season.
-With the rumoured addition of another American race in Las Vegas as early as 2023, that number could soon grow to three.
-F1 last raced in Florida for the 1959 United States Grand Prix, which took place at Sebring International Raceway.
+The addition of the Miami Grand Prix made 2022 the first season since 1984 that Formula 1 has held two races in the United States in a single season.
+With the addition of another American race in Las Vegas in 2023, that number grew to three in 2023.
+Prior to the 2022 Miami Grand Prix, F1 last raced in Florida for the 1959 United States Grand Prix, which took place at Sebring International Raceway.

 The Miami Grand Prix is set to remain on the F1 calendar for at least ten years.

 Miami International Autodrome is a temporary circuit, which is currently only used once per year.
-The inaugural Miami Grand Prix is set to take place on May 6-8.
-W Series will be on the support bill, hosting its first race of the 2022 season.
+The 2024 Miami Grand Prix is set to take place on May 3-5.

 How to get there